aldomann/blog-website/_posts/2019-01-26-jupyterlab-desktop-on-linux.md

 c.NotebookApp.notebook_dir = '/home/<user>/Code/Python'
 ```

 Note that you can't browse files outside of this path from JupyterLab's File Browser, as this will act as your Home.
-This will also be the opened directory regardless of where you run `jupter lab` from, so think about your workflow before you make this change.
+This will also be the opened directory regardless of where you run `jupyter lab` from, so think about your workflow before you make this change.
+At the end of the day, this step becomes unnecessary when you create a launcher, so I wouldn't really recommend doing it.

 ## Create a launcher